How to Install an Attic Bathroom

 Use full sheets of 1/2-inch or 3/4-inch thick A/C-graded plywood laid across the strengthened joists to form a base for your floor covering.

 Interior, non-load-bearing walls will need to be built within the attic to form the bathroom space.
-Two-by-fours are used to build walls with the studs spaced every 16 inches on-center.
+Use 2x4s to build walls with the studs spaced every 16 inches on-center.
 Electrical wires and plumbing pipes will run through these walls.
 Because of the unique triangular structure of attics, short walls called knee walls are used to enclose the lower section of these triangles.

 Face the stud assemblies with drywall fastened to the studs with drywall screws.
 After applying drywall compound, let the compound dry and then sand the compound smooth.